 |

-We submit the following in hopes readers will enhance their understanding of what the Bible clearly teaches regarding this topic, and thus will avoid deception—the subtle humanistic deception that is widespread in today's evangelicalism.
-Pursuant to the progressive revelation of Scripture, it is God the Holy Spirit via the Apostle Paul who sets forth the a priori nature of grace and the a posteriori nature of faith, while simultaneously avoiding the thought that grace and faith are separated chronologically in time or experience.
+We submit the following in hopes readers will enhance their understanding of what the Word of God clearly teaches and thus avoid the subtle humanistic deception that is widespread in today's evangelicalism and fundamentalism—the serious error of making faith the cause of salvation.
+This is a semantic issue in the identical sense Genesis 3:1 was an issue of accurate vs. inaccurate wording.
+Pursuant to the progressive revelation of Scripture, it is God the Holy Spirit via the Apostles who sets forth the a priori nature of grace and the a posteriori nature of faith, while simultaneously avoiding the thought that grace and faith are separated chronologically in time or experience.

 The CAUSE of salvation is election, mercy, and grace, not faith.

 Clearly, the CAUSE of our salvation is God's sovereign choice.
 God's choice (election) reflects His nature of Love and Mercy.
 This is the central theme of much of the New Testament—the Gospel (Good News) of Christ.
-Contrary to widespread misunderstanding, grace is NOT some magical force or substance which flows through a particular Church, bishop, priest, or religious sacrament—all false claims.
+Contrary to widespread misunderstanding, grace is NOT some magical force or substance which flows through a particular Church, bishop, priest, or religious sacrament (often referred to as a "vehicle of grace")—all false claims.
 God's GRACE is Love, Mercy, and Kindness in supernatural action; it is undeserved Divine favor.

 The MEANS of salvation is faith, not grace.